-ECDC offers a traineeship programme targeted towards recent university graduates who are at the beginning of their professional careers.
+ECDC offers a traineeship programme targeted at recent university graduates who are at the beginning of their professional careers.
 The purpose of the programme is to provide trainees with an understanding of the Centre and its role within the activities of the European Union while also providing an opportunity to acquire practical knowledge and professional experience.

-In order to be eligible candidates must have:
+In order to be eligible, candidates must have:

-- nationality/citizenship of an EU member state, Norway, Iceland or Liechtenstein.
+- nationality/citizenship of an EU Member State, Norway, Iceland, or Liechtenstein.

 - a very good command of English (the language of day-to-day operations at ECDC).
 Knowledge of additional EU languages is considered an asset.

-- not benefited from any previous traineeship or employment (formal or informal, paid or unpaid) within any EU institution, agency, body or delegation.
+- not benefited from any previous traineeship or employment (formal or informal, paid or unpaid) within any EU institution, agency, body, or delegation.